jesugq/compiler-simplified-syntax-tree/README.md

 Variables must be declared before use exactly once.
 If a variable is used and not declared, an error must be reported.
 Type mismatches must be reported as errors.
 The interpreter must do the interpretation by traversing the intermediate representation of the program.

 Identifiers and numbers have to be recognized via flex using a standard definition, including negative numbers.

+**Assignment 7**

+The purpose of this assignment is to build an interpreter for the grammar given below using flex and bison.

+The input to the interpreter is a text file, whose name has to be given as a part of the command line in the console.

+This grammar is an extension of the one in the previous assignment.
+It contains the declaration and definition of functions and function calls.
+The details of how to handle function calls was covered in class.

 ## Assignment Compilation
 ```bash